Jeff Cobb: Ring of Honor (2018–2020, 2022)

-All Elite Wrestling (2020, 2022)
+All Elite Wrestling (2020, 2022–2024)

-Cobb made his debut for All Elite Wrestling (AEW) on the February 12, 2020 episode of AEW Dynamite, attacking Jon Moxley alongside The Inner Circle.
+Cobb made his debut for All Elite Wrestling (AEW) on the February 12, 2020 episode of Dynamite, attacking Jon Moxley alongside The Inner Circle.
 He wrestled his AEW debut match on the following week's episode of Dynamite, in a losing effort to Moxley.

-On the May 25, 2022 episode of AEW Dynamite, Cobb and Great-O-Khan interrupted a match for the ROH World Tag Team Championships, between FTR and Roppongi Vice attacking both teams, and raising the titles signaling their intentions of challenging for the championships.
-After both men along with United Empire stablemates Aaron Henare, Kyle Fletcher, Mark Davis and Will Ospreay all attacked both men on the June 15 special Road Rager episode of Dynamite, Ospreay was announced to face Orange Cassidy, whilst Cobb and O-Khan were placed into a triple-threat tag-team Winner Takes All match for their newly won IWGP Tag Team Championships and FTR's ROH World Tag Team Championships, along with Roppongi Vice at AEWxNJPW: Forbidden Door.
-At the event, Cobb and O-Khan both failed to capture the ROH World Tag Team Titles lost the IWGP Tag Team Titles to FTR.
+On the May 25, 2022 episode of Dynamite, Cobb and Great-O-Khan interrupted a match for the ROH World Tag Team Championships, between FTR and Roppongi Vice attacking both teams, and raising the titles signaling their intentions of challenging for the championships.
+On the June 15 episode of Dynamite, and after O-Khan and Cobb and the rest of United Empire attacked both tag teams, Ospreay was announced to face Orange Cassidy, whilst Cobb and O-Khan were placed into a triple-threat tag-team Winner Takes All match for their newly won IWGP Tag Team Championships and FTR's ROH World Tag Team Championships, along with Roppongi Vice at Forbidden Door.
+At the event, Cobb and O-Khan both failed to capture the ROH World Tag Team Titles and lost the IWGP Tag Team Titles to FTR.

+On the March 29, 2023 episode of Dynamite, he challenged Kenny Omega for the IWGP United States Heavyweight Championship, in a losing effort.
+On the May 15, 2024 episode of Dynamite, Cobb teamed with Kyle Fletcher, in a losing effort against Blackpool Combat Club (Bryan Danielson and Jon Moxley).

+WWE (2025–present)

+On May 10, 2025, Cobb made his WWE debut at Backlash, where he assisted Jacob Fatu in retaining his WWE United States Championship, establishing himself as a heel and joining The Bloodline.
+The following week on SmackDown, he was given the new ring name, JC Mateo, and won his debut match against LA Knight.
+On the July 4 episode of SmackDown, the Bloodline was rebranded to the "MFT".